benmorehouse/MARS/README.md

 - Cut out the need to move the file yourself after operation with just a flag
 - containerize the project using Docker.
 - Use postgres to hold the stored data (because remote databases are fun to work with! :) )
+- Update to count all teachers concurrently
+- use testing documentation gomock